 - Supporters’ clothing

-- Active recruitment through club members in local town centres
+- Active recruitment through club members in local town centres or at community events

 - Sponsorship through local businesses